GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 * **[`id`](https://w3c.github.io/webauthn/#credential-id)**: A Base64URL encoded
   ID of the created passkey.
 This ID helps the browser to determine whether a matching passkey is in the device upon authentication.
-This needs to be stored in the database on the backend.
+This value needs to be stored in the database on the backend.
 * **[`rawId`](https://w3c.github.io/webauthn/#credential-id)**: An ArrayBuffer
   version of the credential ID.